neoalienson/01man.com/hexo-blog/source/_drafts/Everything_as_Code.md

 In the era of cloud computing, automation, and DevSecOps, the concept of "everything as code" or simply "as code" has become increasingly popular and relevant.
 But what does it mean, and what are the benefits and challenges of adopting it?

-Everything as code (EaC) is a paradigm that treats any aspect of software development, delivery, or operation as a code artifact that can be versioned, tested, and deployed using the same tools and processes as the application code.
+Everything as code is a paradigm that treats any aspect of software development, delivery, or operation as a code artifact that can be versioned, tested, and deployed using the same tools and processes as the application code.
 As code encompasses various domains, such as:

 - **Infrastructure as code (IaC)**: The practice of defining and managing cloud resources, such as servers, networks, and storage, using configuration files or scripts.
 Terraform is the best representations of Infrastructure as code.
 - **Policy as code (PaC)**: The practice of expressing and enforcing security, compliance, or governance rules as code that can be integrated into the development and deployment pipelines.